Ophthalmology is the branch of medicine that deals with the anatomy, physiology and disease of the eye and visual system.

 The specialty of ophthalmology in Ireland includes two career structures

-Doctors interested in pursuing either medical ophthalmology or surgical opthalmology must first complete the basic ophthalmology training programme.
+Doctors interested in pursuing either medical ophthalmology or surgical ophthalmology must first complete the Core ophthalmology training programme.

-Any interested graduate can contact Siobhan Kelly who can put you in touch with the Dean of Postgraduate Education or other Eye Doctors working throughout the country, whose team, either junior or senior, would be happy to talk to you about a career in Ophthalmology.
+If you are interested in a career in Ophthalmology, please contact the ICO office who can put you in touch with the Dean of Postgraduate Education or other Eye Doctors working throughout the country, whose team, either junior or senior, would be happy to talk to you.

 Selection & eligibility criteria can be located on the ICO website.